The Foundation of Golf Power: Mobility and Stability

 Once full joint range of motion and stability of all the body’s joints is established, it is then appropriate to implement power training into your golf fitness program.
 Half kneeling medicine ball slams is a great beginner-intermediate exercise to start out with.
 This exercise requires a medicine ball and a partner or wall to which you will be bouncing the medicine ball to.
 Here’s how they are performed:

 Start by kneeling on your left knee with your right foot out in front of you.
 With the medicine ball in your hands, elongate your spine to become as tall as possible and tightly squeeze your left glute and abdominals.
 From here you are going to use both hands to bring the medicine ball diagonally over your right shoulder.
 While maintaining balance and a tall posture, bounce the ball across your body with the goal of slamming it to the ceiling or over your partner’s head.
 It is critical keep your core engaged in order to maintain balance and generate the most power.
 Perform 10-15 repetitions and switch knees and directions of the bounce.
+This diagonal, rotational pattern mirrors kinematic sequencing for more distance, where the core acts as the engine that transfers energy efficiently from the lower body through the upper body and into the club.

 For any questions relating to mobility, stability, and/or power, please email me at [email protected]